Introduction

 What Are the Main Types of Meditation?

 Meditation is the activity that teaches your mind to be focused, calm and balanced with your emotions.
-The thing i,s it does not have such a solution as one size fits all.
-Different types of meditation serve different purposes, from enhancing focus to deep emotional healing.
+The fact is, it does not have a one-size-fits-all solution.
+Different types of meditation serve various purposes, from enhancing focus to deep emotional healing.
 So, here are the seven most popular ones.

 1. Mindfulness Meditation